What is the course about?

 You should be accustomed to singing in the jazz idiom, and will need a good standard of musicianship: sensitivity to time and feel; the ability to follow (and keep up with) a chord progression; and an understanding of technical terms and matters (e.g. major/minor scale, 6/8 time, Latin feel).

 You will need to follow written and verbal instructions in English and engage in class discussions.

 How will I be taught, and will there be any work outside the class?

 Vocal and physical warm up.
-Some listening to recordings and some discussion, but mostly tutor demonstration and your participation in group singing tasks and solo efforts.
+Some listening to recordings and some discussion, but mostly demonstration and practical involvement in group singing tasks and solo efforts.

 Are there any other costs?
 Is there anything I need to bring?

 Lead sheets will be provided.
-A machine to record parts of the class would be useful.
+A device to record parts of the class would be useful.

 When I've finished, what course can I do next?